Global Carbon Project

 What are natural sinks, and why are they changing?

 Natural sinks refer to forests, soils, and oceans that absorb and store CO2 from the atmosphere.
 These carbon sinks have increased over time as atmospheric CO2 levels have increased.
 However, these natural sinks are also changing due to rising land or ocean temperatures, altered rainfall patterns on land, or changes in large-scale ocean circulation.
 There is modelling evidence that climate change already reduces the land and ocean sinks by about 20% and 7%, respectively already, making their future contribution to mitigating climate change more uncertain.
-Taken together, the land and ocean sinks continued to take up around half (53% over the past decade) of anthropogenic CO2 emitted to the atmosphere, despite the negative impact of climate change.
+Taken together, the land and ocean sinks continued to take up around half of anthropogenic CO2 emitted to the atmosphere, despite the negative impact of climate change.

 What is the Global stocktake?

-GCB @COP 28
+GCB @COP 29

-The GCB 2023 will be presented at a number of events at COP 28:
+The GCB 2024 will be presented at a number of events at COP 29:

 Global Carbon Budget | Home